A Persian-inspired tactical fantasy RPG

 Multiple modes

-Lead Pahlavans, Command Divs, Call Pharhad, Send Dastur Z, or practice in Pahlavan Chess.
+Lead Pahlavans, Command Divs, Call Pharhad, Send Dastur Z, or practice tactics in Pahlavan Chess.

 Connected battlefield